DCC-EX/dcc-ex.github.io/docs/ex-commandstation/get-started/index.rst

 - See the :doc:`Command Station download page </download/ex-commandstation>`

-The DCC++ EX installer is recommended for most users as it automatically downloads and installs the required software.
+The |EX-I| is recommended for most users as it automatically downloads and installs the required software.

 You'll also need something to control your trains.
 Because there are several options, we will discuss this following the system setup.